Hearing that you have a recurrence of stomach cancer is always devastating news.

 So, how do you know you have got a recurrence?

-Initially there may be no symptoms and is dependent on where the cancer recurs.
+Initially there may be no symptoms to suggest recurrence of stomach cancer and its quite dependent on where the tumor recurs.

 The main sites of recurrence are: